ai4science-amsterdam/ai4science-amsterdam.github.io/pages/workshop2.md

 Six scientists connected to the different FNWI institutes will give lectures on how artificial intelligence advances their scientific research.
-During the poster sessions, young and senior researchers can discuss their results and/or opportunities for AI models or scientific research.
+During the poster sessions, young and senior researchers can present their results and discuss opportunities for AI models or scientific research.
 The symposium concludes with drinks and snacks.

 The symposium is open to everyone with an interest in artificial